FAQ

 WILDLIFE & ACTIVITIES

-Kruger is home to the Big Five – lion, leopard, rhino, elephant, and buffalo – as well as cheetah, wild dog, giraffe, hippo, hyena, and 500+ bird species.
+Kruger is home to the Big Five – lion, leopard, rhino, elephant, and buffalo – as well as cheetah, wild dog, giraffe, hippo, hyena, various antelope, honey badger, bushbabies, baboons and zebra to name a few, and 500+ bird species.
 Sightings are never guaranteed and sometimes the small stuff is just as exciting, if not more, than the big stuff!

-A rare and powerful tracking walk led by Renias Mhlongo, one of Africa’s most respected master trackers.
+This is a rare and powerful tracking walk led by Renias Mhlongo, one of Africa’s most respected master trackers and is available at Tshokwane River Lodge only.
 You’ll learn to interpret signs and follow animals using ancient skills passed down over generations.

 CAMP LIFE

 Spacious canvas tents with en-suite bathrooms, hot bucket-style safari showers, RV-style chemical flushing toilets, crisp linen, mosquito nets, and solar lighting.
 Each tent has a private verandah and sleeps two adults.
-A small dressing area can convert into a second bedroom with two single beds for families.
+A small dressing area can convert into a second bedroom with a single bed for families by special arrangement.

-There is limited Wi-Fi in communal areas when the generator is running.
+There is limited bandwidth Wi-Fi in dedicated communal areas.
 There is no cellphone reception – a feature, not a bug.

 All meals are included – hearty bush breakfasts, light lunches, and three-course dinners served under the stars.
 We cater to most dietary requirements with advance notice.

 Yes, all house wines, beers, spirits, soft drinks, tea, and coffee are included.
+Each camp has their own specified house drinks, the specified list will be available when in camp.
 Premium drinks are available from a cash bar.

 CHILDREN & GROUP BOOKINGS